pelinski/bela-torch/readme.md

 ## Also check

 - [pybela-pytorch-xcompilation tutorial](https://github.com/pelinski/pybela-pytorch-xc-tutorial) - Tutorial on how integrate and crosscompile pytorch code for Bela
-- [bela-tflite](https://github.com/pelinski/bela-tflite) - Build TFLite for Bela using Docker (+ precompiled binaries)
+- [bela-tflite](https://github.com/pelinski/bela-tflite) - Build TFLite for Bela using Docker

 ## Credits